g-roch/heig-ait-lab04/report/rapport.md

 > What about the merge of the commands ?
 What type of merge do you precognize ?

 On conseille donc d’utiliser la méthode 1 lors du développement puis la méthode 2 lors de la publication.

-TODO:

-Like 1 line to pull all neded dependencies then 1 line to decompress them then 1 line to install them ? or 1 line per dependencies
+Cela permet de réduire les temps de compilation lors de fréquent changement, et de basculer dans un mode de réduction de l’espace disque plus-tard.

 > Propose a different approach to architecture our images to be able to reuse as much as possible what we have done.
 Your proposition should also try to avoid as much as possible repetitions between your images.